-Here is the fact about tracking your restaurant's inventory: If you don't know what you lose, you don't know what you earn.
+Here's the thing about tracking your restaurant's inventory: If you don't know what you're losing, you don't know what you could be earning.

-All of these are areas of loss for your business - loss of inventory and profit.
-Knowing about these areas of loss and accounting for them in your planning are part of owning and managing a restaurant.
-Accidents happen, customers complain, and not every ounce of food makes it onto a plate.
-As you know by now, these are inevitable truths of the restaurant world.
+All of these are areas of loss, with regard to both inventory and profit for your business.
+Accidents happen, customers complain, and not every ounce of food makes it onto a plate – these are inevitable truths within the restaurant world.

-However, not knowing what supplies have been wasted – for whatever reason – means you don't know exactly how much inventory (or how many dollars worth of inventory) has been unused, and that means you cannot determine your true earnings for a shift, day, week, month, or year.
+However, not knowing what supplies have been wasted – for whatever reason – means you don't know exactly how much inventory has been unused, and that means you cannot determine your true earnings for a shift, day, week, month, or year.

 Words To Live By: Restaurant Inventory Terminology